antleaf/doapr/webroot/content/repositories/cryptology-eprint-archive.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Some days.
 repository_url: https://eprint.iacr.org/
-user_committees: 'No user committee, but governed by the IACR through its Board of Directors.    '
+user_committees: "No user committee, but governed by the IACR through its Board of Directors..\n\n"
 versioning_policy: If necessary, an updated version may be deposited, and history is kept
 who_can_deposit: Accredited Community Members only